emberbci/wallet/README.md

 When the user sends a transaction from the smart wallet:

-1. The user prepares a send and uploads a one-row CSV containing fresh BCI-derived features.
+1. The user prepares a send and uploads a CSV containing fresh BCI-derived features.
 2. Ember parses the CSV into the inference input object expected by the Impulse AI endpoint.
 3. Ember computes the smart-wallet execution hash and signs it locally with signer one.
 4. Ember sends the execution hash, encrypted inference config, and parsed feature payload to the Lit Action.